All Episodes

 The Himmelstein papers suggested that a Canadian-style national health insurance plan was a way to provide, I'm sorry, prevent medical bankruptcy.

-Increase death and increase sickness.
+Yeah, it's enhanced death, increase death and increase sickness.

-Yeah, but we'll we'll prevent medical bankruptcies.
+Yeah, but we'll prevent medical bankruptcies.

-We can't hear, oh no, terrorism, Bush doesn't care anymore.
+Bush doesn't care anymore.

-But according to one port security expert, uh Dubai Ports World will run just a tiny fraction of the terminals at the U.S. ports involved if the deal goes through.
+But according to one port security expert, Dubai Ports World will run just a tiny fraction of the terminals at the U.S. ports involved if the deal goes through.

 Dubai Ports World is going to handle nine of them.